AgoraIO/agora_doc_source/markdown/RTC 4.x/migration-guide/en-US/migration_guide_unreal_ng.md

 ### 1. Integrate the SDK

-See [Project setup]() for more information about integrating the v4.0.0 SDK into your project.
+To integrate Video SDK for Unreal Engine v4.2.1 into your project, see [Project setup]().

 ### 2. Update the Agora code in your app

-This section introduces the main changes between v3.x and v4.2.1.
-In order to retain Agora functionality in your app, update the code in your app according to your scenarios.
+This section explains the main changes between Video SDK for Unreal Engine v3.x and v4.x.
+Use this information to upgrade your app.

 **Basic changes**

-The Unreal C++ SDK is built on top of the Native C++ SDK, it includes all the changes from Native SDK v3.x to v4.x.
-For specific details about these changes, see [Migrate from Video SDK 3.x]().
+Video SDK for Unreal Engine v4.x is based on Video SDK for C++ v4.x.
+First follow the steps in [Migrate from Video SDK 3.x]().

 **Other changes**
-- The `agora::rtc::ue4::AgoraRtcEngine*` interface class is changed to `agora::rtc::ue::RtcEngineProxy*`, you need to update the code in the  project files.
+- The `agora::rtc::ue4::AgoraRtcEngine*` interface class is renamed to `agora::rtc::ue::RtcEngineProxy*`.
+Rename `agora::rtc::ue4::AgoraRtcEngine*` to `agora::rtc::ue::RtcEngineProxy*` in your app.
-- The v4.x SDK simplifies the implementation steps for video rendering, eliminating the need to actively call the `OnTick` function in `AgoraRtcEngine`.
-Instead, it is automatically handled by the `VideoRenderManager` function.
-Therefore, you need to manually remove any code related to `OnTick` from your project files.
+- The v4.x SDK simplifies the implementation steps for video rendering.
+The `OnTick` function is handled by the `VideoRenderingManager`.
+Remove all code related to `OnTick` from your project files.
-- Modify the project folder and add a reference to the header file `#include "AgoraPluginInterface.h"` to directly import all the basic classes from the v4.x SDK.
-Depending on your specific needs, you can also supplement the required classes in `AgoraPlugin\Private\AgoraCppPlugin\include\AgoraHeaderBase.h`, or directly include the necessary files.
+- To directly import Video SDK for Unreal Engine v4.x objects, include `AgoraPluginInterface.h` into all your classes.
+You may also need `AgoraPlugin\Private\AgoraCppPlugin\include\AgoraHeaderBase.h`.